School Program and Community Presentations

 School groups will be invited to participate in a field trip that will include videos of wolves exercising their keystone species role, plus videos of the three wolves.
-In addition there will be many First Nation wolf legends and stories told by the elder and others.
-An interpretative walk will include Tundra and the First Nation elder.
+In addition there will be many First Nation wolf legends and stories told.
+The interpretive walk will include Tundra.

 The field trips will be available for schools in the Nanaimo-Ladysmith School District and other schools from the mid-Island region.

 For schools outside this area, this program can be shared with schools anywhere using video conferencing software.

 Community groups can select either the field trip program or a visit from us to your meeting.

 For further details on price, time availability, etc., please email the Society:

 What an incredible treat it was for the kids to be introduced to Gary Allan’s thirteen month old wolf, Tundra!
 Students were mesmerized as they were graced with Tundra’s presence.